julien-duponchelle/situation-room/README.md

 # Situation Room

-Situation Room allows you to display multiple web pages on a single monitor.
+Situation Room allows you to display multiple web resources on a single monitor.

+Possible use cases:

-It is intended to create ersatz tactical overviews for display; for example, a combination of [Graphite](http://graphite.wikidot.com/) and [Nagios](http://www.nagios.org/) views that can provide a rapid, real-time overview of your ecosystem.
+* Create ersatz tactical overviews for display; for example, a combination of [Graphite](http://graphite.wikidot.com/) and [Nagios](http://www.nagios.org/) views that can provide a rapid, real-time overview of your ecosystem.
-It can also be use to pilot monitors in a shop in order to display ads.
+* Display advertisements or other information across multiple monitors in a retail setting.

+## Screenshots

 Console view:

 <img src="http://github.com/noplay/situation-room/blob/master/images/console.png?raw=true"/>

-Sample monitor view with a video at top left, two graph image and a webpage:
+Sample monitor view with a video at top left, two graph images, and a webpage:

 <img src="http://github.com/noplay/situation-room/blob/master/images/monitor.png?raw=true"/>

 ## Features

-* Simple web interface to control which pages, images or videos are being displayed.
+* Simple web interface to control which resources are being displayed.
+* Support for web pages, individual images, and videos.
 * Multiple monitor support (mirroring _or_ individual displays).
 * Auto-refresh feature, configurable per resource.